Tax strategies in retirement

 - You may be able to lower your lifetime taxes by spreading withdrawals from your IRA or 401(k) over your lifetime (even before age 72 when you are generally required to start taking).

 - The sale of your home.
-You may be able to exclude capital gain on the sale of your primary personal residence up to $250,000 if you are single and $500,000 if you are married (and filing a joint return).
+You may be able to start taking distributions to exclude capital gain on the sale of your primary personal residence up to $250,000 if you are single and $500,000 if you are married (and filing a joint return).

 - Investments in municipal bonds to generate tax-free income if you are in a higher tax bracket.1

 - Whether bunching itemized deductions in any given year may be beneficial compared to the standard deduction.
 Be sure to consider the increased standard deduction and any limitation on the deduction for state and local as a result of the tax reform legislation passed in 2017.

 Sometimes it makes sense to pay taxes now to lessen your future tax liability, especially if you expect to be in a higher tax bracket in the future.
 If you might be in this situation, consider converting part, or all, of your traditional IRAs to Roth IRAs.

 It is important to note that significant changes were made to the tax code as a result of the tax reform legislation passed in 2017 and other changes have been made more recently.
 Given these changes now is a great time to review your circumstances with your tax advisor.
 Additionally, many of the 2017 changes impacting individuals are set to expire after 2025 unless Congress acts.
 As tax laws and you situation change, it is important to remember to discuss with your tax advisor.

 The benefits of working with a financial advisor and tax professional